A planet-host ratio relation to synthesize microlensing and transiting exoplanet demography from Roman: Planet--host ratio relation models

 \subsection{Broken power-law models}

 We shall consider power-law forms for candidate PHRR.
 Motivated by the shape and stratification of the observed distribution in Figure~\ref{fig:stteff_heatmap}, we allow for a PHRR that scales with $T_\star$ and comprises a two-stage power-law in $q$, with a break at some $q_{br}$.
+We allow extra degrees of freedom in the $q>q_{br}$ regime as on visual inspection of Figure~\ref{fig:stteff_heatmap}, $\delta$ appears to fan out with $T_\star$, where as the variation for $q < q_{br}$ is well modelled by a constant shift, though we do consider a gentle quadratic variation.
 With these considerations in mind, the simplest form for a candidate PHRR is

 where $b$ is a normalisation constant and $\mu$ and $n$ are model parameters that may or may not be treated as constant, depending on desired model complexity.
 It is more convenient to work in log space, so we transform $x \equiv \log q$, $x_{br} \equiv \log q_{br}$ and $\tau_\star \equiv \log T_\star$.